dustxd/million-dollar-project/README.md

 ## Initiative and additional contributions

-_The documentation highlights how the team’s contributions go above and beyond simply incorporating each learned technology, and that additional contribution is reflected in the project.
-This may be in excelling in one or more technologies we did learn, in integrating these into a particularly impactful project, or in integrating with additional technologies the team explored over the term._

-Integrated Material UI and using CSS in JS to style app rather than pure CSS
+### Integrated Material UI and using CSS in JS to style app rather than pure CSS

 *   Used Material UI for greater UI consistency by making use of themes
 *   Read additional documentation and example code to learn how to implement Material UI
 *   Created additional components/integrated existing components with Material UI components

-Implemented our own login and sign up interface
+### Implemented our own login and sign up interface

 *   Maintained consistent branding across the application by using Material UI for authentication instead of using the default accounts-password interface

-Adopted industry practice by using the Agile methodology
+### Adopted industry practice by using the Agile methodology

 *   Kept track of issues and individual tasks
 *   Created pull requests, performed code review before merging into master

-Set up eslint using airbnb style and used redux dev tools to inspect state
+### Set up eslint using airbnb style and used redux dev tools to inspect state

 *   Learned proper Javascript ES6 syntax
 *   Maintained consistent code style for better readability, which made the debugging process more efficient